 Causes of Night Sweats in Children

-As a parent it is of utmost importance that the child has a good sleep during night time, for their health and for our rest as well.
+As a parent, it is of utmost importance that the child has a good sleep during night time, for their health and for our rest as well.
 While we wish this is the case each day, there are many interruptions.
-Sometimes it maybe that they’re exhausted from overplaying and refuse to sleep, or sometimes they’re just full of energy.
+Sometimes it may be that they’re exhausted from overplaying and refuse to sleep, or sometimes they’re just full of energy.
 Read on for some causes of night sweats in children

 The body usually rises its temperature if it is fighting off an infection.
 This may lead to sweating, which is the body’s way of flushing out toxins!

 When the child has even mild fever, the body sweats to maintain correct body temperature.
 This leads to sweating, where the body tries to cool itself down.
 This is normal and will stop once the fever subsides.
+Find out How to deal with fever in babies.

 Cold and Cough